Dicer: Small Interfering RNAs

-Disease
+Roles in mammalian disease

 Macular degeneration

 Age related macular degeneration is a prominent cause of blindness in developed countries.
 Dicer's role in this disease became apparent after it was discovered that affected patients showed decreased levels of Dicer in their retinal pigment epithelium (RPE).
 Mice with Dicer knocked out, lacking Dicer only in their RPE, exhibited similar symptoms.
 However, other mice lacking important RNAi pathway proteins like Drosha and Pasha, did not have symptoms of macular degeneration as Dicer-knockout mice.
 This observation suggested a Dicer specific role in retinal health that was independent of the RNAi pathway and thus not a function of si/miRNA generation.
 A form of RNA called Alu RNA (the RNA transcripts of alu elements)) was found to be elevated in patients with insufficient Dicer levels.
 These non coding strands of RNA can loop forming dsRNA structures that would be degraded by Dicer in a healthy retina.
 However, with insufficient Dicer levels, the accumulation of alu RNA leads to the degeneration of RPE as a result of inflammation.

 Cancer

 Altered miRNA expression profiles in malignant cancers suggest a pivotal role of miRNA and thus dicer in cancer development and prognosis. miRNAs can function as tumor suppressors and therefore their altered expression may result in tumorigenesis.
 In analysis of lung and ovarian cancer, poor prognosis and decreased patient survival times correlate with decreased dicer and drosha expression.
-Decreased dicer mRNA levels correlate with advanced tumor stage.
+Decreased Dicer mRNA levels correlate with advanced tumor stage.
 However, high dicer expression in other cancers, like prostate and esophageal, has been shown to correlate with poor patient prognosis.
 This discrepancy between cancer types suggests unique RNAi regulatory processes involving dicer differ amongst different tumor types.

 Dicer is also involved in DNA repair.
 DNA damage increases in mammalian cells with decreased Dicer expression as a result of decreased efficiency of DNA damage repair and other mechanisms.
 For example, siRNA from double strand breaks (produced by Dicer) may act as guides for protein complexes involved in the double strand break repair mechanisms and can also direct chromatin modifications.
 Additionally, miRNAs expression patterns change as a result of DNA damage caused by ionizing or ultraviolet radiation.
 RNAi mechanisms are responsible for transposon silencing and in their absence, as when Dicer is knocked out/down, can lead to activated transposons that cause DNA damage.
 Accumulation of DNA damage may result in cells with oncogenic mutations and thus the development of a tumor.